What is a keyword?

 - Go to adwords.google.com and sign in using your Google credentials

-- In the drop-down choose the Keyword Planner option
+- In the upper right hand corner, under Planning, click on Keyword Planner option

 In the second section you will find a group of Keyword Ideas.
 If you click on the word Competition twice, you should see that same list in the reverse order – lowest number of Average Monthly Searches and lowest Competition.

 Scroll down that list and start documenting the keywords that fit the concept of your website, with at least 1000 Average Monthly Searches and Low Competition.
 If you find a keyword that really works for you – go back to the top, enter that keyword into ‘Your product or service field’ and then click ‘Get Ideas’.

 Hopefully, you will find a group of at least 3 – 5 keywords that you can use in what I call your Site Concept… and hopefully you find a keyword that can be used in your domain.

 Another great article on keywords: How to Do Keyword Research: A 6-Point Checklist